viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 ## Adding a new service

-To illustrate the approach, we will create a basic service that retrieves data from a Postgres backend and returns it to the user.
+To illustrate the approach, we will create a basic service called `movies` that retrieves data from a Postgres backend and returns it to the user.

 ### Backend setup